 (l) the prescribing of any other matter that it is necessary or convenient to prescribe for the purpose of the administration and enforcement of this Act, not being matters for and with respect to which rules may be made.

-(2)(a) The by-laws may impose a penalty not exceeding one hundred dollars for any breach thereof.
+(2)(a) The by-laws may impose a penalty not exceeding $100 for any breach thereof.

 [(b) deleted]